Is Your Water the Cause of Your Skin Issues?

 Clean Drinking Water with Optimum Bottleless Water Systems

 Now that you know some of the most common skin issues that can be caused by contaminants in your water, you may be wondering what you can do proactively to eliminate harmful chemicals from your drinking water.
 With Optimum’s bottleless water systems, you’ll have access to a 5-step filtration process that removes chlorine, sediment, bacteria, and other harmful contaminants from your drinking water.
-Not only does this mean great-tasting water, but it also means a reduced risk of encountering the skin issues listed here due to consumption of harmful contaminants.
+Not only does this mean great-tasting water, but it also means a reduced risk of encountering the skin issues listed here due to the consumption of harmful contaminants.
 Best of all, you can try one of our bottleless water systems FREE for seven days.
-Purify your water on demand in your home or office with Optimum and enjoy cleaner, fresher water!
-Check out our selection of bottleless water systems today.
+Purify your water on demand in your office with Optimum and enjoy cleaner, fresher water!
+Clearly.
+Pure.
+Water.